 Family Encyclopedia >> Health

-The National Institute for Public Health and the Environment (RIVM) wants to get rid of the term Mexican flu.
-That name suggests that there is a great danger to public health.
-However, the virus is comparable to a regular seasonal flu.
+The National Institute for Public Health and the Environment (RIVM) recommends avoiding the term 'Mexican flu' because it implies a severe public health threat.
+In fact, the virus is similar to a typical seasonal flu.

-More about the current seasonal flu in the Netherlands>
+More about the current seasonal flu in the Netherlands

 'Common' flu